 Beginning second from left, Ronald and Grace Drayson and their daughter Darlene Drayson-Nemer are flanked by B. Lyn Behrens (left), president of Loma Linda University at the time, and Calvin Rock (right), chair of the LLU Board of Trustees.

-Ronald Drayson (seated, left) signs documents, making the gift of the Alto Camino mobile home park, worth $8 million, official to help Loma Linda University build its new recreation and wellness center.
-With him are Grace Drayson (seated, right), B. Lyn Behrens (standing, left), Darlene Drayson-Nemer (standing, center), and Don Prior (standing, right), LLU vice president for advancement.
+Ronald Drayson (seated, right), signs documents making the gift of the Alto Camino mobile home park, worth $8 million, official to help Loma Linda University build its new recreation and wellness center.
+With him are Grace Drayson (seated, left), B. Lyn Behrens (standing, right), Darlene Drayson-Nemer (standing, center), and Don Prior (standing, left), LLU vice president for advancement.

 The Drayson's are joined by various LLU administrators, past LLU presidents, and even the mayor of Loma Linda as they ceremonially break ground for the new Drayson Center.